Top WA Democrat pulls support for tax on exported fuel

 Ushered through by Fey and Liias, a transit-friendly lawmaker in his first year as chair of the Senate Transportation Committee, the proposed package spends heavily on major unfinished highway projects as well as on transit service and corridors geared toward nonvehicle modes of transportation.
 It also would steer billions toward building out the state’s ferry fleet, removing barriers to fish passage and dedicating $1 billion toward a new I-5 bridge between Oregon and Washington.

 To fund the measure, Democrats promised not to raise the gas tax any further — the primary mechanism used in the state’s previous three transportation funding packages.
 Instead, they’ve counted on billions in new revenue from a new carbon pricing system, approved in 2021, as well as the expected inflow of money from the federal government.
-They also authorized a onetime transfer of operating funds.
+They also authorized a one-time transfer of operating funds.

 At the same time, Democrats proposed a 6-cent-per-gallon tax on fuel exported from the state.
 Washington is home to five refineries.
 Nearly 40% of the fuel processed there goes to other states, primarily Oregon.
 In proposing the new tax, Democrats said it was a way for nearby states to share in the environmental burden caused by those refineries.